Best Personal Anchor Systems (PAS) For Sport Climbing

 Cons: Can’t fall on it; a bit short; bulky

+This is probably the most commonly-used personal anchor system in the USA.
+Take a look around your local climbing gym on a busy evening, and chances are you’ll see at least a couple of these hanging on harnesses.
 For cleaning sport routes (the most common use), this is a perfect tool.
 The main thing to be aware of with the Metolius PAS-22 is that you can’t fall on it.
-This is true of many Personal anchor systems, but it bears repeating.
+This is true of many personal anchor systems, but it bears repeating.
 This device is designed to hold your static body weight, only.
-Never climb above your anchor while using a PAS — the forces generated, even in a small fall, could potentially break the personal anchor system.
+Never climb above your anchor while using a PAS — the forces generated, even in a small fall, could potentially break the personal anchor system (or your ribs).
+Alternative: the Metolius Alpine PAS is a very similar product, but at bit lighter and cheaper.
+It’s $36.95 on Amazon.

 Petzl Connect Adjust